smay4finger/DuploSwing/README.md

 # DuploSwing

-This project is a driving a Duplo Swing with the help of a magnet.
+This project drives a Duplo Swing with the help of a magnet.
 You will need the following things:

 - Duplo 6514 LegoDuplo Swing Seat